EMS Ambulance 21 Apr 2021

 MealsFood and drink come as standard with your repatriation package.
 We carry water with us in the ambulance, of course, but we usually also stop to buy hot meals and drinks during the journey.
 This usually happens at our refuelling points – just let the team know what you’d like to order and they’ll handle it for you.

 If you’re searching for a medical repatriation company and need to know how it works and what’s involved, get in touch today.
 We’ll be delighted to help.
-You can call us direct on +44 20 3514 679.
-Or you can send us an email.
-Alternatively, message us on our dedicated WhatsApp channel.
+You can call us direct, send us an email or message us on our dedicated WhatsApp channel.